 - Capstone.
 The three capstone options are: UNIV 4600W Capstone Course, UNIV 4697W Senior Thesis, or an approved alternative.
 Note: Honors students completing Honors Scholar requirements in their IMJR must complete the thesis.

 - Writing Intensive Course.
 A writing intensive course that is relevant to the major theme.
 This will normally be designated “W” in the course catalog and is in addition to the capstone.
+For majors based in the College of Agriculture, Health and Natural Resources, the W course must be from a department in CAHNR.

 We also strongly recommend that you include an experiential learning component, such as an internship, research, or study abroad, in your plan of study.